 Maintaining a healthy heart is essential for overall well-being, and green moong sprouts can play a vital role in keeping your heart healthy.

-Several animal studies suggest that green mung sprouts can regulate cholesterol levels, which is one of the major risk factors of cardiovascular diseases.
+Rich in antioxidants, mung bean sprouts may help reduce high cholesterol levels, which is one of the major risk factors of heart disease.

 6. May Regulate Blood Sugar Levels